 4. Mixed Breeds with Black Tongues

 Dogs Mixed with Chows

 Dogs mixed with Chow-Chows and Chinese Shar-Pei dogs have a chance of getting pure purple-black tongues, depending on the mother and father.
 Some Chow mixes are quite popular, including the Boxer-Chow for its calmer energy and lower aggression levels.
 Other designer dog breeds like the Chusky (Chow-Husky mix) result in headstrong, high-energy workaholic dogs that have higher exercise needs than purebred Chows.

 There are a few popular Chinese Shar-Pei dog mixes that have become “official” designer dog breeds, like the Golden Pei.
 Golden Pei dogs have the temperament of a Golden Retriever with the protectiveness of a Shar-Pei.
 Another designer Shar-Pei mix is the Ori-Pei, a selective cross between the Shar-Pei and a pug.
 They resemble miniature Shar-Pei dogs with darker facial features.

 Dog Genetics & Temperament

-It’s important to understand that designer dog breeds like the Chusky and Boxer-Chow may not have stable temperaments due to their genetics.
+When looking for dogs with black tongues, it’s important to understand that designer dog breeds like the Chusky and Boxer-Chow may not have stable temperaments due to their genetics.
 Careful research of every dog breeder, purebred or designer, is crucial for picking out a healthy, stable pet.
 When looking for a particular breed, look for the most reputable breeders that have clean bloodlines and detailed medical records.